29 Jun 2020

 - Explore our VE 75 pages including images of Reading's victory street parties in 1945.

 - Learn about the history of the Windrush with our Windrush Day 2020 resources, co-created with Reading's Caribbean community, including an online exhibition produced by Barbados Museum & Historical Society.

 - Discover Reading's famous full-size Victorian version of the Bayeux Tapestry in its entirety on it own dedicated Britain's Bayeux Tapestry website.

-- Enjoy almost one hundred articles on the Reading Museum blog written by museum staff and guest experts exploring local history and our collections, with subjects ranging from Bagpuss and Reading-at-war, to tales of the ghosts of Reading Abbey.
+- Enjoy over one hundred articles on the Reading Museum blog written by museum staff and guest experts exploring local history and our collections, with subjects ranging from Bagpuss and Reading-at-war, to tales of the ghosts of Reading Abbey.